1932 United States Senate election in Iowa: Campaign

 The first prominent challenger to Brookhart was George Cosson, a former Iowa Attorney General.
 In February, Brookhart accused Cosson of being "personally conducted" by Federal Reserve Bank chair Eugene Meyer, whose confirmation Brookhart had opposed.
 "This is simply an illustration of the political machine Wall Street is attempting to build up for the control of all the states through the federal reserve banking system, the federal land bank system, the joint stock land bank system and the intermediate credit bank system," said Brookhart.
 Brookhart further accused Meyer of bankrupting the nation's farmers and proposed instead a direct subsidy.
 Cosson declined to respond to the accusation.

-Henry Field, a success agribusinessman and radio station owner, entered the race in March in response to a draft effort by more conservative Republicans.
-He, Cosson, and Cook were soon joined by Glenn Haynes, a former state Auditor and secretary of the Iowa Good Roads Association.
+Henry Field, a successful agribusinessman and radio station owner, entered the race in March in response to a draft effort by more conservative Republicans.
+He, Cosson, and Cook were soon joined by Glenn Haynes, a former state auditor and secretary of the Iowa Good Roads Association.

 Eventually, conservatives joined in support of Field as the best alternative to Brookhart.
 In addition to traditional conservative lines of attack, Field criticized the Senator for missing sessions while on vacation and for the number of his relatives who held federal positions.